-In addition, the IRP captures a series of uncertainties, including load growth, Distributed Energy Resources (DER), O&M25 and capital costs of assets, fuel availability and price forecasts, energy policy and permitting, weather, energy efficiency, and PPOA termination or extension.
+In addition, the IRP captures a series of uncertainties, including load growth, renewable generation O&M28 and capital costs, fuel availability and price forecasts, energy policy and permitting, weather, energy efficiency, and PPOA termination or extension.
 The Scenarios and sensitivities are designed to test each strategy against a combination of these uncertainties.
-The Scenarios, sensitivities, and stochastics (for uncertainties assessment) are discussed below.
+The scenarios and sensitivities, are discussed below.